 The coronavirus pandemic has added an additional layer of complexity to recruiting, with businesses now being forced to onboard new starters remotely with whatever digital tools they have at their disposal.
 It’s tricky for new employees too, who now have to learn the ropes of a company and the people they’ll be working with at the end of a computer, often without having set foot in the office of having met their co-workers face to face.

-though additional considerations need to be made to ensure new starters are properly integrated and feel confident in their decision to join the company.
+Remote onboarding can be done effectively, though additional considerations need to be made to ensure new starters are properly integrated and feel confident in their decision to join the company.

 Some of these are fairly straightforward, others require more conscious planning and forethought ahead of their first day on the job.
 Here, we’ve outline five ways you can make new remote starters feel welcome and supported in their roles.

 SEE: Virtual hiring tips for job seekers and recruiters (free PDF) (TechRepublic)

 1. Introduce them to the team

 It seems like an obvious one, but given that the traditional office meet-and-greet is no longer a viable option, it’s even more important that new employees have ample opportunity to get to know the people they’ll be working with.

 Video offers the closest resemblance to an in-person introduction, so schedule time early on in their first day for necessary Zoom/ Skype/Teams meetings with their immediate team.
 Keep things informal to avoid making your new hire feel like they are holding a presentation – this is as much about giving them a chance to get to know the personalities they’ll be working alongside as it is helping them understand the role they’ll be playing in the wider business.